Cimagroup/Application_Representative_Measure_Reliability_DT/README.md

 * pandas
 * scikit-learn

-To install all the necessary python(we use Python 3.11.6) dependencies to run these experiments with the next command:
+To install all the necessary python(we use Python 3.11.6) dependencies to run these experiments use the next command:

 ```bash
 pip install -r requeriments.txt